HubRise/website/content/apps/prestashop/en/troubleshooting.md

      RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]
    </IfModule>
    ```

-This rewrite rule ensures that the HTTP Authorization headers are passed to PrestaShop through a PHP environment variable.

-### Retry the Connection

-Once the `.htaccess` file is in place, try to connect the PrestaShop Bridge again:
+4. Try to connect the PrestaShop Bridge again.

-1. Return to the PrestaShop Bridge configuration page in HubRise.
-1. Enter the Website URL and API key once more.
-1. Click **Save**.

-If the error message no longer appears and the connection is successful, the issue has been resolved.

-If the problem persists, or if you are not using Apache as your web server, contact HubRise support at support@hubrise.com for assistance.
+If the problem persists, or if you are using a different web server, contact HubRise support at support@hubrise.com for assistance.